 - Place the mouse pointer at the end of the upper right corner of a region to loop it.

-Apple loops.
+Today we're going to use these techniques to put together a basic song using some Apple loops.
 Apple loops are free musical loops that come with Apple computers.
 They are used a lot in Garageband.

 Let's go ahead and start putting together a basic song and get familiar with working in Logic Express.